ibm-cloud-architecture/ibm-cloud-stencils/README.md

 * Security Containers/Groups - red (RGB 255, 0, 0 or Hex FF0000)
 * Inner Groups (non-security) - green (RGB 0, 136, 43 or Hex 00882B)

+Use the blue above for user text and lines if desired.
+The master name is not included when the icons are dragged to the canvas.
+To add text to the icons on the canvas, select the icon and start typing the desired text and change the text to the blue color above if desired.
+The text will be placed directly below the icon which can mean that a line will obstruct the text.
+To fix this, select the text, right-click and select Font, go to Text Block, and select solid color of white for the text background.

 Need to determine whether to provide vss files for Visio 2003-2013.

 ## Visio Diagram Templates (vstx folder)